 The challenge of a good marriage is to learn how to honor and respect those differences to find your constant connection in spite of the differences that you have as individuals.

-All successful marriages have enormous respect in them and that respect is for individuality – the individuality of each spouse’s feelings, thoughts and experiences.
+A successful marriage has enormous respect in it and that respect is for individuality – the individuality of each spouse’s feelings, thoughts and experiences.

 John Taylor, Registered Psychotherapist/Clinical Counsellor, Izumi Therapy